'Don't play games with it': Florence takes aim at Carolinas

-WILMINGTON, N.C. — Communities along the Carolina coast buttoned up against the onslaught of Hurricane Florence as forecasters Wednesday warned that the monstrous storm could hesitate just offshore for days — punishing a longer stretch of coastline than previously feared — before pushing its way inland.
+Closing in with terrifying winds of 125 mph and potentially catastrophic rain and storm surge, Florence is expected to blow ashore Saturday morning along the North Carolina-South Carolina line, the National Hurricane Center said.

+While some of the computer forecasting models conflicted, the latest projections more or less showed the storm shifting southward and westward in a way that suddenly put more of South Carolina in danger and imperiled Georgia, too.

-In a videotaped message from the White House, President Donald Trump said the government is fully prepared for Florence but urged people to "get out of its way."
+At the White House, President Donald Trump urged people to "get out of its way."

 "Don't play games with it.
 It's a big one," he said.

+As of 2 p.m.
+Wednesday, the National Hurricane Center showed Florence as a Category 3 storm with maximum sustained winds of 125 mph moving west-northwest at 16 mph.
+The storm was about 435 miles southeast of Wilmington, North Carolina and 470 miles east-southeast of Myrtle Beach, South Carolina.

+Florence has the potential for 1 to 3 feet of rain in places — enough to touch off catastrophic flooding and an environmental disaster, too, if the water inundates the region's many industrial waste sites and hog manure ponds.

-The National Hurricane Center's projected track had Florence hovering off the southern North Carolina coast from Thursday night until landfall Saturday morning or so, about a day later than previously expected.
-The track also shifted somewhat south and west, throwing Georgia into peril as Florence moves inland.
+The National Hurricane Center's projected track had Florence hovering off the southern North Carolina coast starting Thursday night before finally blowing ashore.
+That could punish a longer stretch of coastline, and for a longer period of time, than previously thought.

 "This is not going to be a glancing blow," warned Jeff Byard, an administrator with the Federal Emergency Management Agency.
 "This is going to be a Mike Tyson punch to the Carolina coast."

+Florence could strengthen some over open water and then weaken as it nears land, but the difference won't make it any less dangerous, forecaster Stacy Stewart wrote in a National Hurricane Center discussion.

-With South Carolina's beach towns more in the bull's-eye, Ohio vacationers Chris and Nicole Roland were trying to time their evacuation from North Myrtle Beach to get the maximum amount of time on the sand.
+With South Carolina's beach towns more in the bull's-eye because of the shifting forecast, Ohio vacationers Chris and Nicole Roland put off their departure from North Myrtle Beach to get the maximum amount of time on the sand.
 Most other beachgoers were long done.

 "It's been really nice," Nicole Roland said.
 "Also, a little creepy.
 You feel like you should have already left."